shakes76/PatternFlow/recognition/45677805_super_resolution_network/README.md

 # Super-resolution network

 ## SRCNN Brief with the problem
 SRCNN is a deep learning method (super resolution CNN) for reconstructing original image with high-resolution.
-I implemented SRCNN which takes down-sampled MRI images with factors of 4 (low-resolution images) and produce a "reasonably clear image of original size".
+I implemented SRCNN with three layers which takes down-sampled MRI images with factors of 4 (low-resolution images) and produce a "reasonably clear image of original size".

 ### SRCNN theory and structure
 ####  SRCNN theory